cubeca/cube/client/README.md

 ## Configuration

-1. In the `.env` file, you must specify a `PORT` for the application to run on and the `REACT_APP_BFF_URL` which is the backend service providing the data.
+1. In the `.env` file, you must specify a `PORT` for the application to run on and the `REACT_APP_CUBE_SVC_URL` which is the backend service providing the data.
 You can check an example configuration in `.env.example`.

 ## Building